The Fibonacci Series.

 Another somewhat cynical footnote.The internet is cluttered with "educational" sites that have documents on "Fibonacci numbers in nature" and similar topics.
 A corresponedent suggested a reason for this, which resonated with my own experience in the "ed-biz".
 Perhaps this is the result of the current climate in education in which teachers are under great pressure to pander to student feelings and interests.
 Students continually ask for reasons for studying academic subjects—reasons that will convince students of the relevance of that subject to their own narrow interests and egocentric perspective.
 The idea of being interested in something for its own sake is a foreign concept to them.
 So some teachers go out of their way to "invent" relevance, even if it is a fragile and tenuous relevance.
 To show that some part of mathematics is relevant to nature, art, or the height of navels, serves that purpose.
 In doing this, some textbook writers and teachers often display their own shallowness of thought.

-Dubious investment schemes.I remarked that stock traders and investment counsellors these days often use Fibonacci ratios as a guide to guessing when to buy or sell stocks.
+Dubious investment schemes.I remarked that stock traders and investment counsellors these days sometimes use Fibonacci ratios as a guide to guessing when to buy or sell stocks.
 There is even computer software for making market predictions, that claims to use "Fibonacci methods".
 This is one of the methods used in "technical trading".
 Using numbers and charts to make predictions justifies the label "technical", though the results would be just as good had the patterns of tea-leaves been used.
 One only has to eavesdrop on the websites and forums these people frequent to discover that many of them still believe in the "magic of numbers".
 Whole books tout these methods, with testimonials to their success, and these books do make money, for those who write them.
 One fellow who uses Fibonacci ratios frankly admits that they may not be "magic" but they do make his presentation charts look more impressive to clients.
 Of course the efficacy of such methods has never been scientifically tested.
 And why should anyone waste the effort?

 One such fellow emailed me, complaining about my "negativity".
 I soon discovered that he was a sucker for all sorts of pseudoscientic numerology.
 He even tried to tell me how valuable was the Martingale system, popular in 18th century France and still used by some gamblers.
 It's simple.
 Each time you win you make the same size bet the next time.
 When you lose, you double the size of your bet the next time.
 This is based on the "gambler's fallacy" that assumes that each outcome (throw of the dice) is somehow based on previous ones.
 In a fair game, this simply isn't true.